 Under these circumstances your request will be heard by an immigration judge who will decide the validity of your case.

 Professional help is vital when seeking asylum.
-The attorneys at Reina & Bates are experienced and skilled in handling cases before these agencies and courts.
+The attorneys at Reina & Associates are experienced and skilled in handling cases before these agencies and courts.
 Having an experienced attorney authorized to practice immigration law throughout Texas and in all fifty states can be the difference between staying in the U.S. and being deported.

 Speaking with an experienced and skilled immigration attorney is the first step when dealing with any immigration issue.
 When you consult with an immigration attorney it is important that you are able to speak with an actual attorney.